tuandanhhuynh/BlackJack/README.md

 # BlackJack
-this project is used C# and unity to implement the game black jack.
+This project utilizes C# and Unity to implement the game of Blackjack.

+# How to Play
+git clone this repo
+git checkout Release-version
+then start the game with BlackJack.exe